Build & Test

 Testing

-The test task runs bazel test.
+The test task runs a bazel test target.

 By default, the test task also builds all build-able targets.